Destroyer and Preserver

 I do not think there is any need here to collect a large number of examples.
 The thing I mean may be felt in some of Dostoievsky’s characters.
 In Albert Steffen’s novel Der Rechte Liebhaber des Schicksals (“The True Lover of Destiny”) one of the most striking passages is that in which the hero recollects a terrible period of his early manhood, a period which commenced with his entry on a certain wretched day into a squalid modern town.
 The author clearly describes, not how his hero succumbed to the insidious snares of a decadent civilisation, not how he slipped unwarily into the gilded puddle, but how, from the beginning fully conscious of the decadence and indeed horribly depressed by it, his mood suddenly changed from one of conscious revolt to one of conscious exultation.
 He becomes glad of the decadence, he himself becomes active in furthering the forces of destruction that are in the air, and it is this alone which for a time induces him to continue a course of life that in itself has little savour for him.

 To experience such things in artistic representation makes it easier to understand and appraise them, when we meet them in real life.
-This identification of the will with the forces of destruction is a thing which confronts us today, if not in the sensational forms depicted by a Russian novelist, yet still in forms which can be recognised and unmasked.
+This identification of the will with the forces of destruction is a thing which confronts us to-day, if not in the sensational forms depicted by a Russian novelist, yet still in forms which can be recognised and unmasked.
 Often the first symptom is an acute feeling of depression which is induced in us by something that on the face of it seems merely trivial.
 Take for instance irony.
-Underneath much of the speaking and writing that goes on today there is to be detected a ground-tone of vapid irony.
+Underneath much of the speaking and writing that goes on to-day there is to be detected a ground-tone of vapid irony.
 It is an irony which does not know at the expense of what it is being ironical.
 Its object is to have no object.
 If it could it would prevent anything anywhere being taken seriously – even itself.
-Thus, in the “brilliant” talker or writer today we can often observe a process by which the essentially noble quality of true irony fouls its own nest.
+Thus, in the “brilliant” talker or writer of to-day we can often observe a process by which the essentially noble quality of true irony fouls its own nest.
 The strength of the wings of irony is an implied assertion that the wrong things are being reverenced or taken seriously.
 Whereas in the irony which is typical of the twentieth century there is only an implied assertion that nothing can be taken seriously.
 Thus in the end it ceases to be irony.
 The keen hawk of self-conscious wit turns into an unclean and greasy vulture.
 In anthroposophical terms the Ego is obscured and its function taken over by the half-possessed astral body.

 In these matters, to perceive what is wrong is to have gone more than half-way towards finding the correct remedy.
 But one must perceive and think precisely.
 And then, in the present case, one will perceive that it is not the mere awareness of forces, or even impulses, of destruction in one’s own being, in one’s own will, that is wrong.
 On the contrary, these are the mark of conscious strength.
 What is wrong is the inability to disentangle the Ego from these forces, the inability so to adjust the Ego that it shall use, instead of being used by them.
 Diffusion is weakness; concentration is strength; the centripetal forces of destruction and decay are revealed, by the very way in which they are experienced, to be strong for battle.

 That is why it is important to realise, and to accept, that in our time the forces of destruction must be looked for not only without but also within the soul, where of course they are experienced as impulses.
 Otherwise we may be inclined rather to avoid the powers of evil than to meet them.
-Confronted with the rarefied intellectualism, the nervous symptoms, the imbecile excesses of self contemplation which characterise our age, we may without discrimination fly for the refuge to the “living” in any shape or form in which it presents itself.
+Confronted with the rarefied intellectualism, the nervous symptoms, the imbecile excesses of self-contemplation which characterise our age, we may without discrimination fly for refuge to the “living” in any shape or form in which it presents itself.
 But this reaction to the decadence of the age is not the distinctively anthroposophical one.
 On the contrary it is just in the twentieth century that we are continually meeting on all sides this dread of the sharp outlines of self-consciousness, and the same consequent relapse into that vague semi-conscious “life” whose function it is to build up the physical body without the co-operation of the conscious Ego.
 Such “life” is diffusive and (where the battlefield and the prize is human consciousness) merely weak.
 For it is still at the mercy of the destroyer before whom it flies.
 It will not bear the full light of consciousness.

 In his “Leading Thoughts,” Dr. Steiner stated clearly that the astral body is realised then, when we are able to perceive the essentially destructive nature of consciousness.
 And he went on to show how, as distinct from this, realisation of the Ego is won through an ability to distinguish, from that which destroys the physical, that which again makes good the void which this destruction has left.
 For this re-creator is the Ego itself.